Lazard poaches Numis bankers to launch venture and growth banking team

-LONDON (Reuters) - Lazard (LAZ.N) has poached two executives from British stockbroker Numis Corporation Plc (NUM.L) to lead a new team that will focus on European private firms seeking growth equity and venture capital.
+LONDON, Nov 15 (Reuters) - Lazard has poached two executives from British stockbroker Numis Corporation Plc to lead a new team that will focus on European private firms seeking growth equity and venture capital.

 The U.S.-based investment bank said on Friday that Garri Jones and Nick James would join as managing directors in its London hub in January to lead the 10-strong team known as Lazard Venture and Growth Banking.